nextauthjs/next-auth/www/docs/configuration/options.md

 ```

 :::warning
-Changing the cookie options may introduce security flaws into your application and may break NextAuth.js integration now or in a future update.
+Using a custom cookie policy may introduce security flaws into your application and is intended as an option for advanced users who understand the implications.
 Using this option is not recommended.
 :::